Jurassic World: Fallen Kingdom: Critical response

 In a positive review, Scott Mendelson of Forbes wrote, "Fallen Kingdom is a gorgeous, mostly enjoyable blockbuster that looked great in IMAX.
 That it doesn't cash all the checks it tries to write is why it's merely a good movie instead of a great one".
 Writing for The Hollywood Reporter, John DeFore also praised the film: "Finally making good on its name, J.A.
 Bayona's Jurassic World: Fallen Kingdom says goodbye to the park for good, not just carrying the dinos off the island but freeing itself from the genre trappings of the previous four films".
 In a review for Empire, Ben Travis lauded the film, giving it four out of five stars and writing, "despite some familiar echoes of The Lost World, Fallen Kingdom also takes big, ballsy, irreversible strides, deriving tantalising logical conclusions from Michael Crichton's original premise and setting up a brave new World for this trilogy's final chapter".
 Sam Prell of GamesRadar+ compared the film to Star Wars: The Last Jedi, stating that both represent turning points for their respective franchises: "Both movies tear down the old to give us something new".
-IGN's Carlos Morales considered the film a Gothic fable rather than science fiction, noting a shift in tone from the previous films.
+IGNs Carlos Morales considered the film a Gothic fable rather than science fiction, noting a shift in tone from the previous films.

 Many reviewers singled out the scene where a lone Brachiosaurus, stranded on Isla Nublar, succumbs to the volcanic fumes while the characters helplessly watch from the departing ship as "poignant" or "haunting", especially given the species' role in the first film.